ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 The dominant chat, containing 1,255 messages, was conducted in Armenian using Latin script, with occasional Russian messages.
 Operators discussed:

-* Credential harvesting results
+* Credential harvesting results (broker portals, carrier onboarding systems, email access)
-* MCs - Motor Carrier (companies that transport goods/cargo)
-* SMS, VOIP, SIP & Call spoofing services
-* Remote, Monitoring & Management (RMM) services
+* Motor Carriers (MCs) to impersonate and the supporting “carrier package” required to appear legitimate
+* SMS/VOIP/SIP and call spoofing used to pass broker verification checks
+* Anti-detect browsers, VPNs and SOCKS proxies to sustain access and rotate infrastructure
+* Remote access tooling (RMM/RDP-style workflows) to operate inside compromised environments
+* Freight-specific tactics including blind shipment narratives to obscure the broker–carrier–driver chain

 Although 14 unique Telegram user IDs registered to the platform, the majority of the messages were sent by 4 users: